Virtual data room examples: what they look like and how to pick one

 Physical vs virtual data room.

 Before digital data rooms existed, due diligence happened in literal rooms.
 A seller would rent an office, print thousands of documents, and fly potential buyers in to review them under supervision.
 This was expensive, slow, and only practical for very large deals.
 Digital VDRs arrived in the late 1990s and early 2000s - companies like Intralinks were among the first to offer secure online alternatives.
-Over the next two decades, the market split into two tiers: expensive enterprise platforms for billion-dollar M&A deals, and simpler, more affordable tools for startup fundraising and smaller transactions.
+Over the next two decades, the market split into two tiers: expensive enterprise platforms for billion-dollar M&A deals, and simpler, more affordable tools for startup use cases and smaller transactions.
 Today you can set up a data room in under an hour without a sales call, which is a very different world from where this started.

-Virtual data room examples
+Virtual data room use cases

 Example 1 - startup fundraising data room